Program Location: Hiroshima University, Japan

 Undergraduate Eligibility: completion of 18 units with an overall GPA of 5.0, or completion of 36 units with an overall GPA of 4.0.

-Undergraduate students must be admitted to a Bachelor of International Relations or Bachelor of International Studies, or be completing a major or minor in International Relations, Security Studies, Development Studies or Asian Studies to be eligible for this program.
+Undergraduate students must be admitted to a Bachelor of International Relations or Bachelor of International Studies, or be completing a major or minor in International Relations to be eligible for this program.

 Postgraduate Eligibility: completion of 18 units with an overall GPA of 4.0.